How to Save Money and Prevent Food Waste with Meal Planning

 The best way to prevent food waste is to create a meal plan for your family.

-If you take a few minutes every week to do this, you’ll not only save time and stress (imagine no longer panicking when someone in your family asks you, “What’s for dinner?”) but you’ll also be helping the planet by reducing your family’s carbon footprint.
+If you take a few minutes every week to do this, you’ll not only save time and stress but you’ll also be helping the planet by reducing your family’s carbon footprint.
+Imagine no longer panicking when someone in your family asks you, “What’s for dinner?”

 Where do you start?
 Here are three ways meal planning can help you reduce your family’s food waste: